unifhy-org/unifhy/docs/_doc_src/for_users/tutorial.rst

 Resume
 ~~~~~~

-If the model has crashed, and *dumping_frequency* was set in the
+If the model has terminated prematurely, and *dumping_frequency* was
-*spin-up* and/or *simulate* invocations, a series of snapshots in time
+set in the *spin-up* and/or *simulate* invocations, a series of snapshots
-have been stored in dump files in the *saving_directory* of each
+in time have been stored in dump files in the *saving_directory* of each
-`Component`.
-A *resume* method for `Model` allows for the given run
+`Component` and of the `Model`.
+A *resume* method for `Model` allows
-to be resumed to reach completion of the simulation period.
-The *tag*
+for the given run to be resumed to reach completion of the simulation
-argument must be used to select which run to resume (i.e. any spin-up
+period.
+The *tag* argument must be used to select which run to resume
-cycle, or the main run), and the *at* argument can be used to select the
+(i.e. any spin-up cycle, or the main run), and the *at* argument can be
-given snapshot in time to restart from.
+used to select the given snapshot in time to restart from.

 .. code-block:: python
    :caption: Resuming the `Model` main simulation run.